-Click here for a list of all resolutions passed by CONNECT relating to our work in this issue area.
+Click here for a full list of all resolutions passed by CONNECT that relate to our water/sewer work.